-Set forth below is information about the manner in which the Fund offers shares.
+Set forth below is information about the manner in which each Fund offers shares.
 A financial intermediary may offer Fund shares subject to variations in or elimination of the Fund sales charges ("variations"), provided such variations are described in this Prospectus.
 All variations described in Appendix A are applied by, and the responsibility of, the identified financial intermediary.
 Sales charge variations may apply to purchases, sales, exchanges and reinvestments of Fund shares and a shareholder transacting in Fund shares through an intermediary identified on Appendix A should read the terms and conditions of Appendix A carefully.
 See also "Shareholder Account Features - 'Street Name' Accounts."
 For the variations applicable to shares offered through certain financial intermediaries, please see Appendix A - Financial Intermediary Sales Charge Variations.
-A variation that is specific to a particular financial intermediary is not applicable to shares held directly with the Fund or through another intermediary.
+A variation that is specific to a particular financial intermediary is not applicable to shares held directly with a Fund or through another intermediary.

 You may purchase shares through your financial intermediary or by mailing an account application form to the transfer agent (see back cover for address).
-Purchase orders will be executed at the net asset value (plus any applicable sales charge) next determined after their receipt in proper form (meaning that the order is complete and contains all necessary information) by the Fund's transfer agent.
-The Fund's transfer agent or your financial intermediary must receive your purchase in proper form no later than the close of regular trading on the Exchange (normally 4:00 p.m.
+Purchase orders will be executed at the net asset value (plus any applicable sales charge) next determined after their receipt in proper form (meaning that the order is complete and contains all necessary information) by a Fund's transfer agent.
+A Fund's transfer agent or your financial intermediary must receive your purchase in proper form no later than the close of regular trading on the Exchange (normally 4:00 p.m.
 Eastern Time) for your purchase to be effected at that day's net asset value.
 If you purchase shares through a financial intermediary, that intermediary may charge you a fee for executing the purchase for you.

-The Fund may suspend the sale of its shares at any time and any purchase order may be refused for any reason.
-The U.S. registered funds sponsored by the Eaton Vance organization (the "Eaton Vance funds") generally do not accept investments from residents of the European Union, the United Kingdom or Switzerland.
+Each Fund may suspend the sale of its shares at any time and any purchase order may be refused for any reason.
+The U.S. registered funds sponsored by the Eaton Vance organization (the "Eaton Vance funds") generally do not accept investments from residents of the European Union or Switzerland.
 The funds also do not accept investments from other non-U.S. residents, provided that a fund may accept investments from certain non-U.S. investors at the discretion of the principal underwriter.
-The Fund does not issue share certificates.
+The Funds do not issue share certificates.

-As used throughout this Prospectus, the term "employer sponsored retirement plan" includes the following: an employer sponsored pension or profit sharing plan that qualifies under section 401(a) of the Code (such as a 401(k) plan, money purchase pension, profit sharing and defined benefit plan); ERISA covered 403(b) plan; Taft-Hartley multi-employer plan; and non-qualified deferred compensation arrangements that operate in a similar manner to a qualified retirement plan (including 457 plans and executive deferred compensation arrangements).
+As used throughout this Prospectus, the term "employer sponsored retirement plan" includes the following: an employer sponsored pension or profit sharing plan that qualifies under section 401(a) of the Internal Revenue Code (such as a 401(k) plan, money purchase pension, profit sharing and defined benefit plan); ERISA covered 403(b) plan; Taft-Hartley multi-employer plan; and non-qualified deferred compensation arrangements that operate in a similar manner to a qualified retirement plan (including 457 plans and executive deferred compensation arrangements).
 Individual Retirement Accounts ("IRAs") are not employer sponsored retirement plans for purposes of this definition.

-Class A Shares
+Class A, Class C and Class R Shares

 Your initial investment must be at least \$1,000.
 After your initial investment, additional investments may be made in any amount at any time by sending a check payable to the order of the Fund or the transfer agent directly to the transfer agent (see back cover for address).
 Please include your name and account number and the name of the Fund and Class of shares with each investment.
+Each Fund no longer accepts direct purchases of Class C shares by accounts for which no broker-dealer or other financial intermediary is specified.
+Any direct purchase received by a Fund's transfer agent for Class C shares for such accounts will automatically be invested in Class A shares.